“He is a Hard Keeper.”

 We’ve assisted countless horses by offering advice on hard keepers.
 Often, what is found out is there was either too little excellent forage, nutritional absorbency issues, mineral deficiencies, poor teeth, parasite resistance and / or ulcers at play.
 Sometimes, unfortunately, diagnosed lameness or cancer have been involved.

-Of the countless stories we’ve offered advice on or worked with hands on, we have seen very, very few horses that truly have a metabolism that requires true calorie supplementation.
-Those horses are out there, but they are rare.
+Of the countless stories we’ve offered advice on or worked with hands on, we have seen very, very few horses that truly have a metabolism that requires true calorie supplementation in the form of powder or oil if all other things are in order.
+Those horses are out there, sure, but it isn’t as common as there being another hole in the process that isn’t addressed.

 Stallions, broodmares and athletes are exempt from this talk, as they are working beyond the typical scope of equine life.
-They aren’t hard keepers.
-Not quite the same.
+They aren’t hard keepers, they just have higher needs based on the expectations of them.

-If you believe your horse is a hard keeper, first consider these things:
+If you feel your horse may be a hard keeper, first consider these things:

 Forage: How much do you provide?
 How do you know the quality is excellent?
 Has the Hay been tested for nutritional levels?
 How much are you feeding?
 Some horses require over a bale of hay a day (75lbs) of good hay to gave a good weight.
 First, increase your forage.
 If the horse can’t chew, soak alfalfa pellets or cubes.
 Measure them dry for weight.
-Generally, you feed at least 2% of a horse’s ideal weight a day in forage.
+Generally, make sure you are feeding free choice hay, which will be about 3% of a horse’s ideal weight a day in forage.

-Teeth: Yearly dentals are a must, but many dentists, we’ve found, do not perform a good job.
+Teeth: Yearly dentals are a must, but many dentists and vets may not do a great job.
 SOMETIMES they actually do damage.
 You have to first make sure your dentist is doing a good job, and then you need to immediately have teeth checked at the first sign of unexplained weight loss or in any horse you consider a chronic hard keeper.

 Parasites: Worms.
 Did you know rotating wormers builds resistance?
 Did you know you may be worming your horse often and the wormer could have become ineffective?
 You need to run a fecal with a vet or learn to do them once a year to be sure your wormer is working.